GuenterQuast/mimoCoRB/builddoc/index.rst

   -  class `bufferinfoGUI`:
-      A graphical interface showing buffer rates and status information and providing some control buttons interacting with the runDAQ class
+      A graphical interface showing buffer rates and status information and providing some control buttons interacting with the runDAQ class.

 These classes shield much of the complexity from the user, who can thus concentrate on writing the pieces of code need to acquire and process the data.
 The access classes expect as input lists of dictionaries with the parameters of buffers to read from (**source_list**), to write to (**sink_list**) or to observe (**observe_list**).
-An additional dictionary (**config_dict**) provides the additional parameters needed for the specific functionality, for example names of functions to read, filter or manipulate data or the names of target files.
+An additional dictionary (**config_dict**) provides the parameters needed for the specific functionality, for example names of functions to read, filter or manipulate data or the names of target files.
 The interface for passing data between the user-defined functions and ringbuffers relies on Python generators (i.e. the *yield* instruction).